ambikeshwar1991/docs/faqs.md

 	sudo adduser `whoami` dialout
 **Logout User** and check.

+Have more questions?
+Raise an [issue!](https://github.com/gnu-sandhi/sandhi/issues)

 ### About Us
-GNU GPL V3 <br>
+Project licensed under GNU General Public License V3 <br>
-Project developed at FOSSEE, NME-ICT, IIT Bombay sponsored by MHRD Govt of India.
+Developed at FOSSEE for NME-ICT, IIT Bombay; sponsored by MHRD Govt of India.